Age-dependent heterogeneity in the antigenic effects of mutations to influenza hemagglutinin

 Abstract

 Human influenza virus evolves to escape neutralization by polyclonal antibodies.
-However, we have a limited understanding of how the antigenic effects of viral mutations vary across the human population, and how this heterogeneity affects virus evolution.
-Here we use deep mutational scanning to map how mutations to the hemagglutinin (HA) proteins of the A/Hong Kong/45/2019 (H3N2) and A/Perth/16/2009 (H3N2) strains affect neutralization by serum from individuals of a variety of ages.
+However, we have a limited understanding of how the antigenic effects of viral mutations vary across the human population and how this heterogeneity affects virus evolution.
+Here, we use deep mutational scanning to map how mutations to the hemagglutinin (HA) proteins of two H3N2 strains, A/Hong Kong/45/2019 and A/Perth/16/2009, affect neutralization by serum from individuals of a variety of ages.
 The effects of HA mutations on serum neutralization differ across age groups in ways that can be partially rationalized in terms of exposure histories.
-Mutations that fixed in influenza variants after 2020 cause the greatest escape from sera from younger individuals.
-Overall, these results demonstrate that influenza faces distinct antigenic selection regimes from different age groups, and suggest approaches to understand how this heterogeneous selection shapes viral evolution.
+Mutations that were fixed in influenza variants after 2020 cause greater escape from sera from younger individuals compared with adults.
+Overall, these results demonstrate that influenza faces distinct antigenic selection regimes from different age groups and suggest approaches to understand how this heterogeneous selection shapes viral evolution.